aazuspan/should-test/README.md

 ### Asserts

 Assertions test a specific condition and thrown an error if the condition fails.
 Most assertions take one or two values to compare and an optional message that will override the default error message.
 If you're familiar with the Node.js [`assert` module](https://nodejs.org/api/assert.html), the `eet` assertions will look very familiar, as they are generally identicial.
-Note that `eet` assertions work with **client-side data only**, so use `getInfo` to compare Earth Engine objects.
+Note that `eet` assertions currently work with **client-side data only**, so use `getInfo` to compare Earth Engine objects.

 - assert.ok(value, *message*) : Value is [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
 - assert.notOk(value, *message*) : Value is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).